vmware/terraform-provider-nsxt/website/docs/r/policy_intrusion_service_policy.html.markdown

 * `domain` - (Optional) The domain to use for the resource.
 This domain must already exist.
 For VMware Cloud on AWS use `cgw`.
 If not specified, this field is default to `default`.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this policy.
 * `nsx_id` - (Optional) The NSX ID of this resource.
 If set, this ID will be used to create the resource.
-* `comments` - (Optional) Comments for security policy lock/unlock.
+* `comments` - (Optional) Comments for IDS policy lock/unlock.
-* `locked` - (Optional) Indicates whether a security policy should be locked.
+* `locked` - (Optional) Indicates whether the policy should be locked.
 If locked by a user, no other user would be able to modify this policy.
 * `scope` - (Optional) The list of policy object paths where the rules in this policy will get applied.
-* `sequence_number` - (Optional) This field is used to resolve conflicts between security policies across domains.
+* `sequence_number` - (Optional) This field is used to resolve conflicts between IDS policies across domains.
 * `stateful` - (Optional) If true, state of the network connects are tracked and a stateful packet inspection is performed.
 Default is true.
 * `rule` - (Optional) A repeatable block to specify rules for the Policy.
 Each rule includes the following fields:
   * `display_name` - (Required) Display name of the resource.